DoragonKing/Creative-Coding-Assingment/test 3/README.md

 # Creative Coding Assingment
-Was going to try and do some sort of night sky rotation, gave up on it seemed complicated and isn't what I initially wanted
+Attempted to do a starry night and have it rotate leaving a trail behind of random colours.
+Struggled to have it rotate and leave a trail so I left it.
+This is an extension of test 2.